fhrk-78/aquarium/docsrc/en/index.md

 2. Extract that

-3. Add PATH environment variable to that directory
+3. Add PATH environment variable to that directory's executable file of your system